 Managing the growth of our community with sensible planning will create a future for our children and grandchildren.
 Growth is inevitable, but how we grow is critically important.

 While we focus on growing businesses, we must also find a solution to affordable housing.
-Many of our young families cannot afford to purchase a home like the one they grew up in.
-We must explore other options such as higher density housing, but not at the expense of our quality of life.
+Most of our young families cannot afford to purchase a home like the one they grew up in.
+We must explore other options such as affordable housing and not at the expense of our quality of life.